dannysmith/dannyis-astro/README.md

 #### CSS

 - Keep global styles to a minimum.
-- Components should always use Astro's scoped styles (ie not `is:global`).
-The exception is when setting CSS Custom Properties on `:root` from inside a component.
+Components should always use Astro's scoped styles.
 - Use CSS Custm Properties on `:root` for global colours and other design tokens.
 - Components should never affect things outside of them – no margins etc.
 - Default CSS Grid for layout and spacing.
 Fall back to flexbox where it makes for significantly less code.